Web Analytics Privacy in Piwik

 Piwik ensures the privacy of your users and analytics data.
-When using Piwik, YOU keep control of your data, nobody else does.
+When using Piwik, YOU keep control of your data.
 Your data is stored in your own MySQL database, and logs or report data will never be sent to other servers by Piwik.

 Privacy on the Internet is a major concern for many users, webmasters and companies today.
 We spend so much time online that access to our Internet activity logs (websites, pages visited, internet searches) can reveal a lot of personal information about ourselves, our life, and work.